Particular/docs.particular.net/architecture/recoverability.md

 ## Persistent errors

 If errors cannot be resolved after a certain amount of automated retries, they are considered persistent errors.
-Persistent errors typically require manual intervention, to resolve the root cause, before retrying the failed messages.
+Persistent errors typically require manual intervention to resolve the root cause before retrying the failed messages.

 To avoid persistently failing messages from being retried infinitely, they can be moved to dedicated error queues (many message queueing technologies use [dead-letter queues](https://en.wikipedia.org/wiki/Dead_letter_queue)).
 This puts messages aside, to prevent them from clogging up the system, in a place where they can be manually inspected.
 However, this also means error queues need to be actively monitored.